yangsenessa/aio-base-frontend/platform_prompts.md

   return {
     id: '1',
     sender: 'ai',
     content: "Hello!
-I'm queen of ALAYA.
+I'm Univoice.
 How can I assist you with the decentralized AI agent network today?",
     timestamp: new Date(),
   };
 }